 Highly Qualified Board Certified and Ph.D.
 Level Faculty

 Full Service Out-patient Clinic with Hands-on Student Participation

 Unlike any other program in the country UD has TWO full service out-patient Physical Therapy Clinics on-site that provide PT services to the community.
-These clinics operate under the supervision of UD faculty to provide students exceptional hands-on treatment experiences while providing excellent physical therapy services to clients.
-Physical therapy students participate in the clinics as part of two (2) courses PHYT 821 and PHYT 822: Integrated Clinical Experiences in Orthopaedics and Neurologic and Older Adults, respectively.
-All students attend these courses.
-During the Integrated Clinical Experiences, students apply skills learned in didactic courses as they spend 6 hours per week treating patients under the supervision of clinical instructors, including Board Certified Clinical Specialists.
+These clinics operate under the supervision of UD faculty to provide students exceptional hands-on treatment experiences while providing excellent physical therapy services to patients.
+Physical therapy students participate in the clinics as part of two (2) Integrated Clinical Education (ICE) courses: PHYT821: Sports and Orthopedics ICE and PHYT822: Neurologic and Older Adult ICE.
+During these experiences, students apply skills learned in didactic courses as they spend 6 hours per week treating patients under the supervision of clinical instructors, including Board Certified Clinical Specialists.
 Patients seen in the clinic have included professional athletes from Philadelphia teams as well as national and Olympic-caliber ice skaters, many of whom train right here at UD.
-A Pediatric Integrated Clinical Experience (PHYT 812) is also provided at a local children’s hospital.
-For more information please see the UD PT Clinic site.
+A Pediatric ICE (PHYT812) is also provided at a local children’s hospital.
+For more information please visit the UD PT Clinic site.